United States Naval Academy: History

 The first nautical school for officers was conceived by Commodore Arthur Sinclair in 1819 while in command of the Norfolk Navy Yard.
 Due to his zeal and perseverance, the "Nautical School" was opened on board the frigate Guerriere on 3 December 1821 with between 40 and 50 midshipmen attached to the ship.
-The curriculum was diversified with naval tactics, astronomy, geography, french, history, English grammar, and international relations.
+The curriculum was diversified with naval tactics, astronomy, geography, French, history, English grammar, and international relations.
 The school operated until 1828, when USS Guerriere was ordered to duty in the Pacific.
 It was from that small start that the U.S. Naval Academy at Annapolis grew.

-The history of the academy can be divided into four eras: 1) use of original Fort Severn 1845–1861, 2) "Porter's Academy" 1865–1903, 3) "Flagg Academy" 1903–1941, 4) modern era 1941–present.
+The history of the academy can be divided into four eras: the use of original Fort Severn from 1845 to 1861, "Porter's Academy" between 1865 and 1903, "Flagg Academy" from 1903 to 1941, and the modern era since 1941.

-Identity

 The academy's Latin motto is Ex Scientia Tridens, which means 'Through Knowledge, Sea Power'.
-It appears on a design devised by the lawyer, writer, editor, encyclopedist and naval academy graduate (1867), Park Benjamin, Jr. It was adopted by the Navy Department in 1898 due to the efforts of another graduate (also 1867) and collaborator, Jacob W. Miller.
-Benjamin states:
+It appears on a design devised by naval academy graduate (1867) Park Benjamin, Jr. It was adopted by the Navy Department in 1898 due to the efforts of another graduate (also 1867) and collaborator, Jacob W. Miller.